cycloptux/GiselleBot-Documentation/docs/source/moderation_and_administration/automoderator.rst

     Discord lag or connection problems can cause Anti-Spam and Anti-Attachment Spam false positives.

 .. note::
-    The Server Invites, Banned Words, NSFW Images and QR Codes triggers also support message editing: messages will be re-checked upon being edited.
+    The Server Invites, Anti-Phishing, Banned Words, NSFW Images and QR Codes triggers also support message editing: messages will be re-checked upon being edited.

 .. warning::
     The NSFW Images trigger, by no means, is supposed to reliably recognize all NSFW images.
 Use it at your own risk, and only as an additional tool to support humans in better moderating the server.

-When more then one trigger is active and a message is potentially breaking more than one of the active triggers, this priority order will apply: ``Server Invites > Mass Mentions > Banned Words > Anti-Spam > Anti-Attachment Spam > QR Codes > NSFW Images``.
+When more then one trigger is active and a message is potentially breaking more than one of the active triggers, this priority order will apply: ``Server Invites > Anti-Phishing > Mass Mentions > Banned Words > Anti-Spam > Anti-Attachment Spam > QR Codes > NSFW Images``.

 For automoderation triggers that apply on **messages**, you can also have |bot_name| scan server reference messages (a.k.a. messages coming from "followed channels" from other servers) by enabling **Scan "Followed Channels" messages**.